DmitryDenshchikov/subscription-keeper/README.md

 ## What I would've done if I had had more time
+- Add a REST API endpoint to list all users that subscribed before and/or after a given date (Service already stores subscription start and end dates, so it's not a big deal to implement that).
 - Support subscriptions history.
 If user was unsubscribed at some point and then he subscribed again, it should be a new subscription record.
 This will improve data and allow to develop more related features in the future.
 - Divide project into two submodules: dto-based and app-based.
 It improves flexibility and allow smoothly integrate if you use feign for service to service communication.
 - More detailed exceptions (and more granular exception handler)